 Read on for why the November 14 Super Full Moon is an extra special one.

-November 14: Closest Perigee Full Moon in more than a century
+November 14: Closest Perigee Full Moon in over 86 years

 The November 14 Full Moon is the closest and largest Full Moon of 2016, making it this year's Perigee Full Moon.
 However, it also has a larger significance.

-At just 221526 miles [356,511 km] from Earth when its face is fully illuminated on the night of the 14th, this will be the closest Full Moon seen since 1930, when it came to within 221,456 miles [356,399 km] of Earth on Jan 15 of that year.
+At just 356,511 km from Earth when its face is fully illuminated on the night of the 14th, this will be the closest Full Moon seen since 1948, when it came to within 356,462 km of Earth on Jan 26 of that year.
 Also, no Full Moon after this will come close to matching its distance until November 2034!

 Credit: NASA's Goddard Scientific Visualization Studio

 Be sure to get out and enjoy it!

 November 16-17: Leonid Meteor Shower

 In mid-November, the Leonid meteor shower peaks, and even though it typically produces only around 15 or so meteors per hour, the brightness of these meteors, and the occasional extreme outburst of activity from this shower, makes it one to keep an eye on.

 The Leonid radiant, in the eastern sky, in the early hours of Nov 17, 2016.
 Credit: Stellarium/S. Sutherland